evgenyneu/moa/README.md

 [cocoadocs]: http://cocoadocs.org/docsets/moa
 [carthage]: https://github.com/Carthage/Carthage

-Moa is an image download library written in Swift for iOS, tvOS and OS X.
+Moa is an image download library written in Swift.
 It allows to download and show an image in an image view by setting its `moa.url` property.

 ```Swift
     imageView.moa.url = "https://site.com/image.jpg"